-The Company follows the provisions of the authoritative guidance from the Financial Accounting Standards Board ("FASB") on accounting for uncertainty in income taxes.
-These provisions provide a comprehensive model for the recognition, measurement and disclosure in financial statements of uncertain income tax positions that a company has taken or expects to take on a tax return.
-Under these provisions, a company can recognize the benefit of an income tax position only if it is more likely than not (greater than 50%) that the tax position will be sustained upon tax examination, based solely on the technical merits of the tax position.
+The Company recognizes the benefit of an income tax position only if it is more likely than not (greater than 50%) that the tax position will be sustained upon tax examination, based solely on the technical merits of the tax position.
 Otherwise, no benefit can be recognized.
 Assessing an uncertain tax position begins with the initial determination of the sustainability of the position and is measured at the largest amount of benefit that is greater than 50% likely of being realized upon ultimate settlement.
 As of each balance sheet date, unresolved uncertain tax positions must be reassessed.
 Additionally, the Company must accrue interest and related penalties, if applicable, on all tax exposures for which reserves have been established consistent with jurisdictional tax laws.

 The Company's policy is to recognize interest and penalties related to uncertain tax positions in the provision for income taxes.
-As of December 25, 2022 and December 26, 2021 the Company had accrued interest and penalties related to uncertain tax positions of \$85 and \$0.
+As of December 31, 2023 and December 25, 2022 the Company had accrued interest and penalties related to uncertain tax positions of \$171 and \$85.

-Net Income (Loss) per Share Attributable to Vital Farms, Inc. Common Stockholders: The Company applies the two-class method to compute basic and diluted net income (loss) per share attributable to the Company's common stockholders when shares meet the definition of participating securities.
-The two-class method determines net income per share for each class of the Company's common stock and Preferred Stock according to dividends declared or accumulated and participation rights in undistributed earnings.
-The two-class method requires income available to common stockholders for the period to be allocated between the Company's common stock and Preferred Stock based upon their respective rights to share in the earnings as if all income for the period had been distributed.
-During periods of loss, there is no allocation required under the two-class method since the Preferred Stock does not have a contractual obligation to share in the Company's losses.
+Net Income per Share Attributable to Vital Farms, Inc. Common Stockholders: The Company applies the two-class method to compute basic and diluted net income per share attributable to the Company's common stockholders when shares meet the definition of participating securities.
+The twoclass method determines net income per share for each class of the Company's common stock and preferred stock according to dividends declared or accumulated and participation rights in undistributed earnings.
+The two-class method requires income available to common stockholders for the period to be allocated between the Company's common stock and preferred stock based upon their respective rights to share in the earnings as if all income for the period had been distributed.
+During periods of loss, there is no allocation required under the two-class method since the preferred stock does not have a contractual obligation to share in the Company's losses.